 Article in press: November 17, 2020

 Published online: January 26, 2021

-Ectopically implanted BPEO constructs had a favorable impact on vascularization and osteogenesis, but tissue regression imposed the need for discovering a more optimal EC/OB ratio prior to considerations for clinical applications.
+Ectopically implanted BPEO constructs have a favorable impact on vascularization and osteogenesis but observed tissue regression at later time points imposes the need for discovering the optimal ratio of ECs/OBs within the BPEO constructs prior to consideration for clinical applications.

 Obtained results unequivocally indicate the potential of such an approach, which could be used for further preclinical evaluations in the orthotopic model regarding optimization of EC/OB ratio within bone tissue-engineered constructs.